Customers Conversing in a Tavern: Provenance

-The painting was first listed in an anonymous sale in November 10, 1801, subsequently in the collection of Joshua Charles Vanneck, 4th Baron Huntingfield.
+The painting was first listed in an anonymous sale on November 10, 1801, subsequently in the collection of Joshua Charles Vanneck, 4th Baron Huntingfield.

 The painting was under the ownership of Jonas Lek of Brussels until 1925, then the Vicar Brothers in London.
 It entered the collection of German Jewish art dealer and bookseller Paul Graupe in 1937.

 In 1937, Graupe's business was Aryanized under Nazi-era policy.
 He then fled to Paris and subsequently opened a gallery with art dealer Arthur Goldschmidt, who also fled the persecution.
 The painting was with him in Paris when Graupe fled to Switzerland in 1939, placing the painting under the possession of Goldschmidt, who placed it in a storage facility in prior to the Fall of France.
-Goldschmidt subsequently sold the painting to one of Hitler's art dealer, Karl Haberstock, on February 19, 1941 prior to fleeing France in July 1941 to Cuba.
+Goldschmidt subsequently sold the painting to one of Hitler's art dealers, Karl Haberstock, on February 19, 1941, prior to fleeing France in July 1941 to Cuba.

 While in Portugal, Graupe reported Goldschmidt to French authorities for "wrongfully holding property" in a dispute amongst the management of his paintings.

 Graupe recovered four of eight paintings that were in store with the Ostade after fleeing, but disavowed Goldschmidt for selling off some of his other works without his involvement.

 Through Haberstock, the painting was sold to Hans Posse on February 19, 1941.
 It was intended to be part of the Führermuseum which was to be built in Linz.
 But by the end of the war, the painting was recovered by the Monuments Men at the Altaussee Salt Mine and sent to be restituted in France.
 Though initially claimed by Graupe after the war, the painting was removed from the claimed list due to not making the qualifications of being looted, and was subsequently sold by public auction in 1951.

-The piece was sold from the Salle des Ventes de l’Administration des Domaines, Paris in March 6, 1951, subsequently by M.O.
+The piece was sold from the Salle des Ventes de l’Administration des Domaines, Paris on March 6, 1951, subsequently by M.O.
 Leegenhoek in 1951 to Matthiesen, Ltd in 1955, then to Gebr.
 Douwes of Amsterdam in 1955, subsequently then by Johnny Van Haeften to Susan and Matthew Weatherbie of Boston in 1992.